 1. Altergeist Meluseek

 Finally, even if Meluseek is sent from the field to the graveyard, you add a different Altergeist from your deck to hand, making her an excellent tribute, link, or synchro material since she'll replenish your arsenal.
-Meluseek's stealth, removal, and replenishment capabilities make her an easy choice for my Altergeist builds who has contributed to several victories; thankfully, she costs less than a single dollar to buy!
+Meluseek's stealth, removal, and replenishment capabilities make her an easy choice for my Altergeist builds, which has contributed to several victories.

 © 2018 Jeremy Gill